zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-06-01-Sample_Collection_RNALater.md

 * Fill each tube with 1.5ml of RNALater solution
 * Pick up sample with clean glove
 * Cut tissue section ≤0.5 cm in any single dimension
-* place tissue section in prelabeled 2ml tube with 1.5ml of RNAlater
+* Place tissue section in prelabeled 2ml tube with 1.5ml of RNAlater
+* Repeat sample collection process for a duplicate tube for every sample as possible

 ## Sample Preservation